Valdezin/MultiMAN-Lite/README.md

 # Feature Requests

-You may submit an issue or email at ops@vldz.ga
+You may submit an issue or email at ops@vldz.cf

 # For Enhancements/Code Cleanup/Feature Addition